James-Deciutiis/Cat2Drive/README.md

 ## How to download and run

-1. Download from repository.
+1. Download from repository
-2. Go to the project directory and in terminal run 'node index.js'.
+2. Go to the project directory and in terminal run 'node index.js'
-3. Open http://localhost:3000/ in your browser.
+3. Open http://localhost:3000/ in your browser
 4. Follow instructions on website
 5. Enjoy Cats!